-Semaglutide 2.4mg (trade name Wegovy) was FDAapproved for the treatment of adult obesity in June 2021.
-Semaglutide is a long-acting GLP-1 analogue administered via weekly subcutaneous injection at doses of 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg (82).
-It promotes weight loss through multiple mechanisms including slowing gastric emptying, thereby reducing hunger and energy intake, in addition to direct anorexigenic effects on the brain leading to increased satiety (83).
+Semaglutide is a long-acting GLP-1 analogue administered via weekly subcutaneous injection at doses of 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg (84).
+It promotes weight loss through multiple mechanisms including slowing gastric emptying, thereby reducing hunger and energy intake, in addition to direct anorexigenic effects on the brain leading to increased satiety (85).

-Semaglutide Treatment Effect in People with obesity (STEP) trials 1-4 evaluated the effect of semaglutide 2.4mg once weekly on weight loss in patients with overweight or obesity, with and without T2D (84-87).
+Semaglutide Treatment Effect in People with obesity (STEP) trials 1-4 evaluated the effect of semaglutide 2.4mg once weekly on weight loss in patients with overweight or obesity, with and without T2D (86-89).
 STEP 1-4 are 68-week, phase 3, double-blind, randomized, multicenter trials.
-STEP 1 (n=1961) was conducted in adult patients with obesity/overweight without T2D and demonstrated an average placebosubtracted weight loss of 12.4% with 86.4% achieving $\geq$ 5% weight loss compared to 31.5% with placebo.
-STEP 2 (n=1210) was conducted in adults with obesity or overweight and T2D and found an average placebosubtracted weight loss of 6.2%, with 68.8% achieving $\geq$ 5% weight loss compared to 28.5% with placebo.
-STEP 3 (n=611) treated adults with obesity or overweight with semaglutide 2.4 mg as an adjunct to intensive behavioral therapy (IBT) and found an average placebo-subtracted weight loss of 10.3%, with 86.6% achieving $\geq$ 5% weight loss compared to 47.6% with placebo plus IBT.
+STEP 1 (n=1961) was conducted in adult patients with obesity/overweight without T2D and demonstrated an average placebosubtracted weight loss of 12.4% with 86.4% achieving \geq 5% weight loss compared to 31.5% with placebo.
+STEP 2 (n=1210) was conducted in adults with obesity or overweight and T2D and found an average placebosubtracted weight loss of 6.2%, with 68.8% achieving \geq 5% weight loss compared to 28.5% with placebo.
+STEP 3 (n=611) treated adults with obesity or overweight with semaglutide 2.4 mg as an adjunct to intensive behavioral therapy (IBT) and found an average placebo-subtracted weight loss of 10.3%, with 86.6% achieving \geq 5% weight loss compared to 47.6% with placebo plus IBT.
 STEP 4 (n=902) examined the efficacy of semaglutide 2.4mg weekly in maintaining weight loss achieved after a 20-week runin period (16 weeks of dose escalation; 4 weeks of maintenance dose).
 Among the 803 patients who completed the run-in period with a mean weight loss of 10.6%, those continued on semaglutide from week 20 to 68 achieved further average weight loss of 7.9% versus an average weight gain of 6.8% in those randomized to placebo after the run-in period.
+The durability of semaglutide 2.4 mg for weight loss was established by STEP 5 (n=304), which reported mean weight change of -15.2% in the semaglutide group vs -2.6% in the placebo group over a period of 104 weeks (90).
+Conducted in Japan and South Korea, STEP 6 diversified the eligible population by enrolling adults with BMI ≥ 27 with at least two weight-related comorbidities or BMI ≥35 with at least one weightrelated comorbidity.
+At 68 weeks, mean weight change was -13.2% with semaglutide 2.4 mg, -9.6% with semaglutide 1.7 mg, and -2.1% with placebo (91).
+STEP TEENS garnered semaglutide's FDA-approval for treatment of obesity in pediatric and adolescents aged 12 years and older, demonstrating 16.1% weight loss with semaglutide vs 0.6% weight gain with placebo over 68 weeks (92).

-Evidence for efficacy compared to similar agents is limited to a 52-week multicenter phase 2 RCT conducted in adults with obesity and without T2D, which demonstrated weight loss superiority of daily semaglutide in doses ranging from 0.2-0.4 mg/d as compared to liraglutide 3.0 mg/d or placebo (88).
-STEP 8 (NCT04074161) is a planned head-to-head RCT with liraglutide.
+Evidence for efficacy compared to similar agents is limited.
+In a 52-week multicenter phase 2 RCT conducted in adults with obesity and without T2D, semaglutide 0.2-0.4 mg/d demonstrated weight loss superiority compared to liraglutide 3.0 mg/d or placebo (93).
+The phase 3 RCT, STEP 8, randomized adults with obesity without T2D to liraglutide 3.0 mg/d or semaglutide 2.4 mg/wk or respective placebos (94).
+After 68 weeks, mean body weight change from baseline was significantly greater with semaglutide: -15.8% with semaglutide vs -6.4% with liraglutide.